Winifred Westover: Marriage and birth of son

-Lummox, Westover’s final film
+Lummox

 Westover petitioned the court for the right to act under her maiden name, and she was allowed to return to work.
 She had read the Fannie Hurst novel Lummox and wanted to star in the film version.
 She contacted both Hurst and the film’s director, Herbert Brenon, and was chosen for the role of Bertha Oberg in the 1930 film Lummox.

 In order to portray the heavyset servant, who’d been given the derogatory nickname of Lummox, Westover ate fatty food, avoided exercise, and gained forty pounds.
-To help her appear to be a person who worked long hours of wearying labor the director gave her shoes soled with fifteen pounds of lead, and had her wear a dress with five pounds of lead weights in the collar, five pounds of lead in each of the sleeve cuffs, and ten pounds of weights in the hem of her skirt.
+To help her appear to be a person who worked long hours of wearying labor, the director gave her shoes soled with fifteen pounds of lead, and had her wear a dress with five pounds of lead weights in the collar, five pounds of lead in each of the sleeve cuffs, and ten pounds of weights in the hem of her skirt.

-She received praise for her acting, with one newspaper stating: "Winifred Westover’s characterization of the buxom servant girl, whose little world has been the drab atmosphere of cheap lodging houses, shabby humanity and cruel employers, reaches heights rarely ever attained."
-It has at times been incorrectly reported that she was nominated for an Academy Award for Best Actress for her performance in the film.
-Academy Awards databases make no mention of such a nomination however.
+She received praise for her acting, with one newspaper stating: "Winifred Westover’s characterization of the buxom servant girl, whose little world has been the drab atmosphere of cheap lodging houses, shabby humanity, and cruel employers, reaches heights rarely ever attained."

+It has at times been incorrectly reported that she was nominated for an Academy Award for Best Actress for her performance in the film, but there is no record of such a nomination in the Academy Awards Database for the 1931 ceremony.